This post may contain affiliate links. See our disclosure policy.

-This recipe uses real pumpkin.
+This recipe uses real pumpkin!
 You can use 100% pure pumpkin from a can or you puree your own from a cooked pumpkin.
-My son described it this way, “This is so good!
-It’s like I’m drinking pumpkin pie!”
 That may not sound too appetizing, but if you like pumpkin pie, you will LOVE this drink.
 It is so flavorful and comforting.
-I highly recommend you make up a batch on Halloween night to keep your trick-or-treaters warm and toasty.
+I highly recommend you make up a batch of Pumpkin Spice Steamer on Halloween night to keep your trick-or-treaters warm and toasty.

 Health Benefits of Pumpkin

 There truly are great health benefits that come from eating pumpkin – and this Pumpkin Spice Steamer drink uses real pumpkin.
 Pumpkin has a squash-like taste and texture, and whenever pumpkin is added it brings a lot of flavor to recipes.
 It’s worth giving it a try to get the boost of vitamins and antioxidants pumpkin provides.

 - Better Eyesight – One cup of cooked pumpkin contains more than 200% of the recommended daily intake of Vitamin A. Vitamin A aids vision, especially vision in dim lighting.

 - Weight Loss – One cup of cooked pumpkin has 3 grams of fiber and only 49 calories!
 This makes you feel a little better when you eat that slice of pumpkin pie, right?
 Fiber makes you feel fuller longer, so you eat less.

 - Possible cancer and wrinkle prevention – Like carrots, sweet potatoes, and butternut squash, pumpkin is loaded with beta-carotene.
 According to the National Cancer Institute, beta-carotene may play a role in cancer prevention.
 Health Magazine also reported that the carotenoids in pumpkins can also help keep skin wrinkle-free.